 RealSmile started as a smile analyzer.
 The research on Duchenne smiles — genuine vs. fake — is well-established and fascinating, but nobody had made it accessible in a simple tool.
 So we built one.
 Upload a photo, get told whether your smile reaches your eyes, and get specific feedback on what to adjust.

 People wanted more.
 They asked for golden ratio analysis, jawline scoring, canthal tilt measurement.
 So we expanded — and kept the same philosophy throughout: real measurements in real units (degrees, ratios, percentiles), not arbitrary 1–10 scores with no explanation.
+That output now ships as a detailed face report any visitor can read end-to-end before paying for anything.

 Every metric we measure has a research basis.
 Canthal tilt correlates with attractiveness ratings in peer-reviewed studies.
 FWHR is linked to dominance perception.
 Golden ratio facial proportions have been documented since Da Vinci.
 We're not making this up — we're making established science usable.